input-output-hk/mithril/mithril-client-cli/generated_doc.md

 | **snapshot** | Snapshot management |
 | **mithril-stake-distribution** | Mithril Stake Distribution management (alias: msd) |

+The configuration parameters can be set in either of the following ways:

+1. In a configuration file, depending on the `--run-mode` parameter.
+If the runtime mode is `testnet`, the file is located in `./conf/testnet.json`.

+2. The value can be overridden by an environment variable with the parameter name in uppercase.

+Here is a list of the available parameters:
 ### Configuration parameters

 | Parameter | Command line (long) |  Command line (short) | Environment variable | Description | Default value | Example | Mandatory |